nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Example:
-* `cancel 1 dt/15-10-2024 st/16:00` Cancels a lesson on 15-10-2024, starting at 4pm for the 1st student.
+* `cancel 1 dt/15-10-2024 st/16:00` cancels a lesson on 15-10-2024, starting at 4pm for the 1st student.

 <box type="info" light theme="primary">

 **Tip:**

-The cancel command supports canceling both regular and makeup lessons!<br>
+The cancel command supports cancelling both regular and makeup lessons!<br>
 Canceled makeup lessons will be removed, while canceled regular lessons appear as a list of dates in the displayed list.
 </box>